morphed

 Best for: Anyone who wants great images without learning prompt engineering.
 Ideal for marketers, content creators, and non-designers who need quick iterations.
 Also strong for text-to-image workflows where prompt accuracy matters more than artistic flair.

-4. Flux 2 Pro: Photorealism Leader
+4. Flux 2 Pro: Photorealism That Rivals a DSLR

 Flux 2 Pro from Black Forest Labs is a 32-billion parameter model that produces photorealism rivaling actual photography.
 Skin textures, fabric details, and lighting accuracy in our tests were indistinguishable from DSLR output at web resolution.
-The model also handles up to 10 reference images simultaneously for consistent character and product identity across generations.

 Being open-weight is a major advantage.
 You can run Flux locally for unlimited generations, fine-tune it on your own data, or access it through platforms like Morphed without self-hosting complexity.
 In the LM Arena benchmark, Flux 2 Pro v1.1 scores 1,265 Elo, statistically tied with GPT Image 1.5 for the top spot.